teapotd/algolib/README.md

 In particular, macros are used to shorten the code, sacrificing readability.
 The required standard is **C++20**.

-You can grab the latest compiled PDF from [workflows](https://github.com/teapotd/algolib/actions).
+You can grab the latest compiled PDF from [workflows](https://github.com/teapotd/algolib/actions) (you need to be logged in to download assets).

 ## Features